 So just what can you do to ensure the information on laptops stays safe?

 Lloyd Borrett, Security Evangelist at AVG (AU/NZ), says, "Thankfully, there is a cheap and relatively easy way to ensure laptop data is safe even if the device itself falls into the wrong hands - data encryption software."

 Most laptop encryption software products today support strong encryption using trusted algorithms such as Advanced Encryption Standard (AES), with acceptable 256-bit key lengths.
 Commercial laptop encryption software solutions are available from $20 to $100 per laptop depending on the management and support features offered.

-There are also free and open source options available, such as TrueCrypt and FreeOTFE.
+There are also free and open source options available, such as TrueCrypt.
 In general, open source free solutions are only applicable for SMBs that can manage each laptop's encryption individually, since management consoles with key recovery and other features aren't available.

 "I personally use TrueCrypt, with a 20-plus character long, highly secure password," says Borrett.

 For some organisations, the best option to protect laptops from the majority of loss or theft scenarios might be a combination of encryption methods.
 For most laptops, full disk encryption (FDE) or pre-encrypted drives are the best and simplest approaches.